Core concepts

 • http-request track-sc2

-The sticky counter variable sc0 holds the IP address as you create or update the stick table entry.
-You can track multiple aspects of a request by invoking the other track-sc directives.
-Below, we track an entry in the table by the client’s source IP address, the name of the backend, and the Host header:
+In the example, the sticky counter sc0 holds the IP address as you create or update the stick table record.
+If you want to track additional fetch samples, you can use the sc1 and sc2 sticky counters the same way.
+Below, we track a record in the table by the client’s source IP address, the name of the backend, and the Host header:

 haproxy